yinwang0/pysonar2/README.md

     java -jar target/pysonar-2.0-SNAPSHOT.jar /usr/lib/python2.7 ./html

-You should find some interactive HTML files inside the _html_ directory after this process (will take a few minutes).
+This will take a few minutes.
+You should find some interactive HTML files inside the _html_ directory after this process.